 I am always shocked and aggravated on how long it takes for a server to give me my check and process my credit card for my meal.
 Service speed and efficiency are from beginning to end.

 A good server will immediately greet and take your order but many are bad at collecting the payment.
 The more often you turn your table, the more money you make.
 Don’t let collecting the payment slow you turning your tables.
+Keep track of which tables are cleared and show up with the bill when they’re done.

 4. Make Connections, Share Stories, Conversation Starters